VivIsBee/tinycom/README.md

 A competition about making the smallest self-hosting compiler you can.

+Submissions are accepted between NOW and 06/07/2026 at 00:00 UTC.

+To make a submission, copy `submissions/000-template` and fill out the `README.md`, as well as adjusting the `counter.json` file.
+The program code can be in whatever structure you want, but please don't include large files (>1MB) in it, and all code including dependencies will be counted as part of it.
+Then, make a PR and rename the folder to `(PR number)-(name without spaces)`.

 ## Terminology

 Stage 0 compiler - external compiler used to compile stage 1